betheden/hebrew-grammar/content/adjective.rst

 :ref:`state_determined`,
 the adjective is also definite; and so on.

-NOTE: When
-:ref:`adjective_cardinal_number`
-and
+.. note:: When :ref:`adjective_cardinal_number` and
-:ref:`adjective_ordinal_number`
-numbers are used as attributive adjectives, they sometimes come *before* the noun they describe instead of *after* the noun.
+          :ref:`adjective_ordinal_number` numbers are used as attributive
+          adjectives, they sometimes come *before* the noun they describe instead of *after* the noun.

 -  1SA 18:17